apache/struts-site/source/getting-started/form-tags.md

 The example code for this tutorial, form_tags, can be checked out from [https://github.com/apache/struts-examples](https://github.com/apache/struts-examples).

->

-#####Introduction#####
+__Introduction__

 In this tutorial we'll explore some of the other Struts 2 form controls.
-In our previous tutorials that explained how to use Struts 2 forms (_Processing Forms_ , _Form Validation_ , and _Message Resource Files_ ) we covered how to use the Struts 2 head, form, textfield controls and the key attribute.
+In our previous tutorials that explained how to use Struts 2 forms ([Processing Forms](processing-forms.html) , [Form Validation](form-validation.html) , and [Message Resource Files](message-resource-files.html) ) we covered how to use the Struts 2 head, form, textfield controls and the key attribute.
 This tutorial will explore using the Struts 2 select, radio, checkbox, and checkboxlist form controls.

-| The [Struts 2 user mailing list](http://struts.apache.org/mail.html)^[http://struts.apache.org/mail.html] is an excellent place to get help.
+The [Struts 2 user mailing list](http://struts.apache.org/mail.html) is an excellent place to get help.
 If you are having a problem getting the tutorial example applications to work search the Struts 2 mailing list.
 If you don't find an answer to your problem, post a question on the mailing list.

-|

-#####Example Application#####
+__Example Application__

 The example application that supports this tutorial shows how to use Struts 2 form tags so that a user can edit his information.
 The information that can be edited is encapsulated in an object of class Person.
 A Person object knows these things: first name, last name, favorite sport, gender, state of residency, is or is not over 21, and car models owned.